Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Positivity criterion

 We assume that $Q(v)>0$ and that $v, w$ are not proportional.
 Consider the function $q(t)=Q(w+tv)$.
-Then by $Q$ having at most one positive eigenvalue, $Q$ cannot be nonnegative on the two-dimensional subspace spanned by $v, w$, thus $q(t)$ has at least one real root.
+Since $Q$ has at most one positive eigenvalue, $Q$ cannot be nonnegative on the two-dimensional subspace spanned by $v, w$, hence $q(t)$ has at least one real root.
 This yields that

 (2) Write $x=w-\frac{Q(v,w)}{Q(v)}v$.
 Then the assumption $Q(v,w)^2= Q(v)Q(w)$ implies that $Q(v, x)=Q(x,x)=0$.

 It suffices to show the following statement: whenever $Q(v, x)=Q(x,x)=0$, we have that $x\in \ker Q$.
 Denote